devtools::install_github("camaradesuk/ASySD")

 Combine the results of automated and manual deduplication using the dedup_citations_add_manual() function.
 Include any additional duplicates you’ve identified in the additional_pairs argument.

-final_results <- dedup_citations_add_manual(unique_citations, additional_pairs = true_duplicates)
+final_results <- dedup_citations_add_manual(unique_citations, additional_pairs = post_manual_review)

 Exporting Results